 A large part, our success can be contributed to the excellence of our experienced teaching staff.
 Many of our teachers have dedicated their years teaching only at Pinetree Community School.
-This year we have begun the process of building a Professional Learning Community (PLC) at Pinetree.
-An advisory committee was created, Pinetree Academic Collaboration Team, to help determine school/teacher needs necessary to achieve PLC goals.
+This year we continue to refine the process of building a Professional Learning Community (PLC) at Pinetree.
 Our PLC operates on four essential questions: 1) what do we want students to learn?
 2) How will we know when they have learned it?
 3) What will we do when they have learned it?
-4) What will we do when they have learned it?
-5) what will we do when they have learned it?
-4) what will we do when they responsibility, and to establish the timeline necessary to meet the objective.
+4) What will we do when they don't?
+Grade level teams use SMART goals to monitor their objectives, to identify strategies and action steps, to delineate responsibility, and to establish the timeline necessary to meet the objective.

-Overarching goals for the 2009-2010 school year include increasing English Language Arts proficiency and Math skills.
+Overarching goals for the 2010-2011 school year include increasing English Language Arts proficiency and Math skills.